 The Company has established a compensation program for our non-employee directors.
 The non-employee directors' compensation program will allow each non-employee director the opportunity to elect to receive Class A common shares in lieu of a portion of the annual cash retainer payable to the non-employee director under the program.
-If a non-employee director elects to receive shares in lieu of a portion of the annual cash retainer, the Company would deliver the shares to the director at the time that the cash payment would otherwise be made to the director.
+If a non-employee director elects to receive shares in lieu of a portion of the annual cash retainer be appreciated on the annual cash retainer, the Company would deliver the shares to the director at the time that the cash payment would otherwise be made to the director.

-The aggregate amount of our non-employee directors' compensation, as approved by the annual general meeting of shareholders for the year 2019, was approximately \$700,000.
+The aggregate amount of our non-employee directors' compensation, as approved by the annual general meeting of shareholders for the year 2020, was approximately \$1,100,000.
 We also reimburse our non-employee directors for reasonable out-of-pocket expenses incurred in connection with the performance of their duties as directors, including, without limitation, travel expenses in connection with their attendance in-person at board of directors and committee meetings.
 Directors who are employees do not receive any compensation for their services as directors.